saattrupdan/scholarly/README.md

 # Scholarly
 Category classification of scientific papers.
+Given a title and an abstract of a paper, the model will predict a list of categories to which the paper belongs.
+These categories are the 148 categories used on [arXiv](https://arxiv.org).

-## Todos
+## Usage

-- [x] Scrape all abstracts from ArXiv's >1 million scientific papers
-- [x] Prepare two data sets, one with all the ~150 subject classification labels, and an aggregated version with 6 master categories (mathematics, physics, computer science, statistics, quantitative biology and quantitative finance)
-- [x] Build and train a model on the aggregated labels
-- [x] Build and train a model on all the labels
-- [ ] Optimise the model